Jerrylum/path.jerryio/CONTRIBUTING.md

 ### Commit Messages

+> [!WARNING]
+> Hey! before you push a commit, run `npm run format`, to make sure it passes the precommit hook
+>
+> (If you want to ignore the pre-commit check run the commit command with `--no-verify`)

 You must follow the [gitmoji](https://gitmoji.dev/) convention for commit messages.

 The emoji should be the first thing in the message, followed by a verb in the imperative mood, and the rest of the message should be in the present tense.